padames/R-Tutorial-Intro-To-R-Syntax/README.md

-# R-Tutorial-Intro-To-R
+# R-Tutorial Intro To R Syntax

-Material for intro to R tutorial
+Material for intro to R Syntax tutorial

-Proposed first part:
- - Introduction to R: syntax and IO